 The governance of NUC University is carried out by a Board of Directors and a Board of Trustees.
-These boards have the primary responsibility for ensuring that the Institution achieves its mission and purpose and maintains its academic integrity.
-Currently, these Boards are composed of the following members:
+The Board of Trustees has the primary responsibility for ensuring that the Institution achieves its mission and purpose and maintains its academic integrity.
+Currently, these boards are composed of the following members: